-When securities classified as "available-forsale" are sold or impaired, the accumulated fair value adjustments are included in the income statement as gains and losses from investment securities.
+When securities classified as "available-for-sale" are sold or impaired, the accumulated fair value adjustments are included in the income statement as gains and losses from investment securities.

-(iii) Impairment
+c) Impairment

 Council assesses at each balance date whether there is objective evidence that a financial asset or group of financial assets is impaired.